-Stabilizing additives incorporated into the mixture will be accepted on the basis of a type A certification for the specified material properties for each shipment of fibers.
+A type C certification in accordance with 916 shall be provided for the stabilizing additives for each shipment.
 Stabilizing additives from different manufacturers and different types of additives shall not be intermixed.

 In the event than an acceptance sample is not available to represent sublot, all test results of the previous sublot will be used for acceptance.
 If the previous sublot is not available, the subsequent sublot will be used for acceptance.